 “Adding black pepper (3), heating (4) and taking curcumin with some form of fat (like coconut milk) (3) increases the absorption significantly”

 - 1 tbsp of freshly grated turmeric or 1 heaped tsp of turmeric powder

 - Pinch of ground black pepper

 - 1 cinnamon stick

-- Bring one cup of milk to the boil and turn off
+- Bring one cup of milk to a boil and turn off

 - Add the spices and steep for 10 minutes

 - Strain the liquid and if you like it hot, add the liquid back to the pan, bringing it to simmer

 - Pour into a cup and enjoy 1-2 cups daily!

 - Wear some rubber or latex gloves when grating the turmeric as it really stains your hands!